Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 "It must be a human thing."

-"I guess...maybe?
+"I guess... maybe?
 I've never really thought about it."
 Ava said.
 "D'you want an Ovaltine?"

 Gyotin summoned a term he'd heard.
 "I'm game.
 Don't know what it is, but I'm try it anyway if you want."